 - Dark, blurry areas or whiteouts that appear in the center of your vision.

 - In rare cases, you may have a change in your perception of color.

 When to Seek Medical Care for Macular Degeneration

-In general, people older than 45 years should have a complete eye exam and then follow-up exams every two to four years.
+In general, if you're older than 45, you should get a complete eye exam and then follow-up exams every 2 to 4 years.

 If you have age-related macular degeneration, check your vision every day and let your doctor know if you notice any changes.
 Your doctor may recommend using a graph called an Amsler Grid to monitor your vision at home.
 They may also recommend a special combination of vitamins and minerals as a supplement, called AREDS, to slow disease progression.

 Keep in mind that vision problems could also be signs of another condition besides macular degeneration.
 Work with your doctor to get the right treatment for you.